OlifyIO/ngx-datatable/README.md

 - Feature: custom template for empty data message
 - Feature: added 'visible' column property on TableColumn for toggling its visibility
 - Feature: added default column reordering marker
+- Fix: once enabled groupRowsBy, it is impossible disable it again
 - Fix: multiple bugs in column resizing behavior
 - Fix: gap after last column if using scrollbarV="true" (when scrollbar appears if it was previously hidden)
 - Fix: glitching column resizing when pushed to table edges